Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 jar of coins, tipped over jar of coins

-Other expenses that can be incurred during the application process but are often overlooked and not factored in to the total cost of a passport include:
+Other expenses that can be incurred during the application process but are often overlooked and not factored into the total cost of a passport include:

 • passport photos